History of France: Napoleonic France (1799–1815)

 During the War of the First Coalition (1792–1797), the Directory had replaced the National Convention.
 Five directors then ruled France.
 As Great Britain was still at war with France, a plan was made to take Egypt from the Ottoman Empire, a British ally.
 This was Napoleon's idea and the Directory agreed to the plan in order to send the popular general away from the mainland.
-Napoleon defeated the Ottoman forces during the Battle of the Pyramids (21 July 1798) and sent hundreds of scientists and linguists out to thoroughly explore modern and ancient Egypt.
-Only a few weeks later the British fleet under Admiral Horatio Nelson unexpectedly destroyed the French fleet at the Battle of the Nile (1–3 August 1798).
-Napoleon planned to move into Syria but was defeated at the Siege of Acre and he returned to France without his army, which surrendered.
+Napoleon defeated the Ottoman forces during the Battle of the Pyramids (1798).
+Scientists and linguists thoroughly explored Egypt.
+Weeks later, the British fleet under Admiral Horatio Nelson unexpectedly destroyed the French fleet at the Battle of the Nile.
+Napoleon planned to move into Syria, but was defeated at the Siege of Acre.
+He returned to France without his army, which surrendered.

 The Directory was threatened by the Second Coalition (1798–1802).
 Royalists and their allies still dreamed of restoring the monarchy to power, while the Prussian and Austrian crowns did not accept their territorial losses during the previous war.
 In 1799, the Russian army expelled the French from Italy in battles such as Cassano, while the Austrian army defeated the French in Switzerland at Stockach and Zurich.
 Napoleon then seized power through a coup and established the Consulate in 1799.
-The Austrian army was defeated at the Battle of Marengo (1800) and again at the Battle of Hohenlinden (1800).
+The Austrian army was defeated at the Battle of Marengo and the Battle of Hohenlinden in 1800.

-While at sea the French had some success at Boulogne but Nelson's Royal Navy destroyed an anchored Danish and Norwegian fleet at the Battle of Copenhagen (1801) because the Scandinavian kingdoms were against the British blockade of France.
+While at sea, the French had some success at Boulogne, but Nelson's Royal Navy destroyed an anchored Danish and Norwegian fleet at the Battle of Copenhagen (1801), because the Scandinavian kingdoms opposed the British blockade of France.
 The Second Coalition was beaten and peace was settled in two distinct treaties: the Treaty of Lunéville and the Treaty of Amiens.
-A brief interlude of peace ensued in 1802–03, during which Napoleon sold French Louisiana to the United States because it was indefensible.
+A brief interlude of peace ensued in 1802–03, during which Napoleon sold French Louisiana to the United States, because it was indefensible.